ZephyrJadeYonder/computer_graphic/README.md

 From this small episode, I reached this conclusion: Never rely on AI, especially on your learning journey.
 It is just many lines of code; it can never replace your own mind.

 The second skill I learned was that the "Tab" button can automatically fill the blank with the suggested code

+# 2026/7/15
+It's a pity that France lost in the semi-finals.
+I had always thought that Kylian Mbappé was still young and had plenty of opportunities ahead.
+But today, I realized that he is already 27 years old.
+He is in the prime age of a striker, yet he missed the chance to win the World Cup championship this time.
+Will he have another chance to win the title again?
+I don't know.
+I often feel like there is still plenty of time left, so I still have time to play.
+But today, Mbappé taught me that time is a treasure, and indeed, it is the one thing we lack the most.
+From now on, I must do my best to make full use of my time.

+What I learned today was mainly about how to prevent camera clipping and how to use triggers.
+The trigger was the easier of the two tasks.
+Unfortunately, I couldn't fully implement the camera clipping function due to several reasons.
+I think the most likely reason is related to the size of the object, and I will test this further and search for more information later.
+I gained fewer insights from today's learning, mostly because I didn't get enough sleep.
+And to be honest, my body is aching today.
+I really need to get a good rest.